Tornadoes of 2019: August

-There were 75 tornadoes reported in the United States in August; however, 78 were confirmed.

 August 9 (Europe)

 A small outbreak of seven tornadoes impacted Europe on August 9, including an F1 rope tornado that touched town in downtown Amsterdam, Netherlands.
 This tornado was caught on video by many tourists and locals as it caused roof damage to structures and damaged trees.
 A tourist boat was also struck and damaged by the tornado as well.
 Another F1 tornado near Hem, Netherlands snapped trees, overturned two trailers, and damaged greenhouses.
 The most significant event of the outbreak was a strong tornado that touched down in northeastern France, causing damage to roofs and vehicles in the Longwy and Herserange areas.
 The tornado crossed into Luxembourg and grew into a multiple-vortex, high-end F2 tornado that tore directly through Rodange, Lamadelaine, and Pétange, injuring 19 people, two critically.
 Numerous homes, apartment buildings, and multi-story brick buildings had their roofs torn off, and a few sustained some failure their upper floor exterior walls.
 Streets were littered with debris, and numerous vehicles were crushed and damaged by falling bricks and flying debris.
 Many trees were snapped or uprooted, and large metal truss transmission towers were toppled to the ground.
 Billboards and signs were blown over as well.
 In western Russia, a tornado of unknown intensity caused considerable damage to homes in the small village of Malyy Karamas, while another tornado caused minor tree and roof damage in the village of Kurgem.
 Two other weak tornadoes were confirmed near Kuressaare, Estonia and Beausite, France, causing little to no damage.